Dani-r-36/django_gym/README.md

 **DB_HOST**
 **DB_PORT**

-For a the original project which this was adapted from, check out [this project](https://github.com/Dani-r-36/gym).
+For the original project which this was adapted from, check out [this project](https://github.com/Dani-r-36/gym).

-**Note** This project was desinged for my own use and hasn't been upadted for others to use, but are welcome to :)
+**Note** This project was designed for my own use and hasn't been updated for others to use, but are welcome to use :)